Characterising semi-Clifford gates using algebraic sets: Main Result

 \subsection{Weakening a polynomial system via linearisation}

-Due to the number of variables and the complexity of the polynomial systems \eqref{first-equ}--\eqref{second-equ} we use to describe simplified third-level gates, we must make some simplifications in order to render the necessary calculations feasible.
+Due to the number of variables and the complexity of the polynomial systems of Equations \eqref{first-equ}, \eqref{second-equ} that we use to describe simplified third-level gates, we must make some simplifications in order to render the necessary calculations feasible.

 Here, we will weaken Equations \eqref{second-equ}: for all $1 \le i < j \le 4$

 where

 We can rearrange \eqref{second-equ} by moving the quadratic terms to the right-hand side.
 The result is an inhomogeneous linear system of equations.